 12. Use of prescription or nonprescription drugs and dietary and herbal supplements within 7 days or 5 half-lives (whichever is longer) prior to the first dose of study intervention.
-(Refer to Section 6.8 Concomitant Therapy for additional details).
+(Refer to [Section 6.8](#) Concomitant Therapy for additional details).

 13. Current use of any prohibited concomitant medication(s) or those unwilling/unable to use a permitted concomitant medication(s).
-Refer to [Section 6.8](#) Concomitant Therapy.
+Refer to [Section 10.8 \(Appendix 8\)](#) Concomitant Therapy.
 14. Participants who have been vaccinated with COVID-19 vaccines within the past week (7 days) of dosing or are to be vaccinated with these vaccines at any time during the study confinement period.
-15. Herbal supplements and hormonal methods of contraception (including oral and transdermal contraceptives, injectable progesterone, vaginal ring, and postcoital contraceptive methods) and hormone replacement therapy must have been discontinued at least 28 days prior to the first dose of investigational product.
-Depo-Provera must be discontinued at least 6 months prior to the first dose of study treatment.
-16. Participants taking MAOIs should discontinue MAOI for a minimum of 14 days prior to dosing in the current study.